 So, you should expect to eat your fair share of Germanic food when you travel to Alto Adige.
 However, this is a small sacrifice when you consider the beauty, the people and the wines that the farthest region of Northern Italy has to offer.

-Alto Adige Wine Trip Itinerary – 5 Villages Not to Miss
+Alto Adige Wine Trip Itinerary – 5 Villages Not To Miss

 Planning a trip to Alto Adige requires a bit of creativity.
 Sure, you could base yourself in Bolzano where you’d be near great pizza and an international airport, but you’d miss out on many of the region’s greatest assets.